Logo

 Best in Slot:

-x2 - 20% Gunner Resistance (basically mandatory) [+16% resistance from the 2nd; a 3rd only adds +12.2% resistance - only worth it in Havoc]
+x2 - 20% Gunner Resistance (gunners/reaper: +16% resistance from the 2nd; a 3rd only adds +12.2% resistance) [only take 3 in Havoc]

 x2 - 20% Sniper Resistance (no matter how much you think you won't get sniped, you will still get sniped) [prevents being chunked]